 Finally, after digging around for it and after a lot of questioning and reflection my sentence appeared, from under the layers.

-I am an inspirational writer, a creativity trainer and coach.
+I am an inspirational writer, a creativity and writing trainer and coach.

 There, I’ve said it.
 And it feels good.
 If you notice, I’ve used the present tense in my sentence.
 I’m holding fast to what I believe myself to be and claiming my calling.